Linux74656/SpaceEngineersLinuxPatches/README.md

    `PULSE_LATENCY_MSEC=60 %command%`

    Then hit ok on the launch options window.
 If you are still experiencing issues, try modifying the value of PULSE_LATENCY_MSEC try 30, or 90 instead of 60.
 ___________________

+  ### Issue 5:
+  When the user alt+tab from the game, the game will keep the mouse from moving to another screen or selecting other windows.
+It also prevents keyboard input to other windows, even if they are on the same screen, or there is only one monitor.

+  ### Known Fix:
+  The known workaround causes more issues than it fixes.
+If you are so inclinded to try it you can find it in issue #14 (Mouse Capture) of this repository. #Be warned this fix breaks other things.
+Try at your own risk!
+___________________

   ## Special thanks to InflexCZE for taking the time to help.
 Without his help it could have taken many more months to figure this out.